-The estimated value of call-off contracts that may be placed under this framework is set out in the contract notice published on Find a Tender Service (FTS) and Contracts Finder.
+The estimated value of call-off contracts that may be placed under this framework is set out in the OJEU contract notice.
 There may be multiple call off agreements under one framework.

 We cannot guarantee any business through this framework.